jinholee17/lockin-at-brown/README.md

 # 💡 Design Choices

-- **Front-End (React + TypeScript + MapBox)** :
+- **Front-End (React/TypeScript/CSS Styling/MapBox API)** :
   - `Main.tsx` > `App.tsx` : Entry point to the frontend program, add new avaiable filters here by appending new filters to the `options` array
   ***Authentication***
     - `AuthRoute.tsx`: Maintain state of logged-in or not
     - `LoginLogout.tsx`: Return appropriate JSX depending on if the user is logged-in or logged-out
   ***Main Web-App***
-    - `Search.tsx`:
+    - `Search.tsx`: Maintain state about which of the following component should be rendered
       - `Filter.tsx`: Maintain interactive filter lists, adding and deleting filters; change current page status to `load` when user press `lock-in` button
-    - `Loading.tsx`: Return the loading page, wait for a couple of seconds for filters to be used by the server and return prefered locations before setting the page to the result page
+      - `Loading.tsx`: Return the loading page, wait for a couple of seconds for filters to be send to and used by the server and return prefered locations as a promise before setting the page to the result page
-    - `Result.tsx`: Use MapBox to display locations as
+      - `Result.tsx`: Use MapBox to display locations as pins where user can hover over to see exact filters and Yelp ratings based on the server's response to filters inputted by user through tht frontend.
+Also contains button to query change filters for a new search
   ***Utils***:
     - `api.ts`: Establish endpoints to interact with server and firestroe
     - `cookie.ts`: Get information on user's cookie

-- **Backend (Java)**:
+- **Backend (Java/Yelp API)**:
   - After starting the server, accessing the folowing API endpoints will trigger different functionaility as described below. _Developers may also use integrate the following APIs for their use _ :
     - _Returning Prefered Location + Yelp Rating:_
       - `/search-study?volume=[value]&traffic=[value]&capacity=[value]&accessible=[value]&whiteboard=[value]&aesthetics=[value]`: **[TODO!!]**